lowagner/sparrow-bullets/README.md

 Compile it.
 You may need to install extra libraries such as `libsdl-ttf2.0-dev`, `libsdl-mixer1.2-dev`, `libsdl-net1.2-dev`, `libsdl-gfx1.2-dev`, and what not.
+For sparrow-bullets, you'll also need `libbullet-dev` so grab that while you're at it.

 After compiling the sparrow3d library, head back to sparrow-bullets and change the Makefile:  put in the correct sparrow3d location.

-You will also need to install bullet.
-Install `libbullet-dev`.
+You should be able to compile it and run it.

 Eventually:  to compile for open source hardware such as the OpenPandora, you will need to follow the roadmap in this thread: